ajax-yz/SGSpotSports/README.md

 2. Registration of markers
-   - tend to be off the coordinates according to testing, and glitches whenever the map is being zoomed in and out
+   - Tend to be off the coordinates according to testing, and glitches whenever the map is being zoomed in and out

 3. Facility information